leap-stc/LEAPCourse-Climate-Pred-Challenges/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 │   └── visualization.py       # Custom plotting class SpatialMap2 for creating high-quality spatial visualizations with colorbars and map features using Cartopy and Matplotlib.
 ├── notebooks/
 │   └── Project3_Starter.ipynb # Main notebook containing full analysis & data story
+|   ├── leappersistent_file_management.ipynb # check the size of files and clean up
+|   ├── Project3_Data.ipynb  # Used for preprocessing data, if more than the 20 preprocessed ESM members are required.
 ```

  ## **Objective**